The connotation and culture of animal mascots

 What are the animal mascots?

-The mascot is a symbol of national culture, which reflects the historical development, cultural concepts, ideologies and social background of the host country from all levels.
-It conveys the world outlook and values of different countries, and plays an important role in the communication of sports, politics, economy and culture.
+The mascot is a symbol of national culture, which reflects the historical development, cultural concepts, ideologies, and social background of the host country from all levels.
+It conveys the world outlook and values of different countries and plays an important role in the communication of sports, politics, economy, and culture.

 Many countries have animal mascots that represent them.
 For example, when you think of kangaroos, you think of Australia, and when you think of pandas, you think of China.
 These animals are the national symbols and mascots.
 South Korea’s mascot is the Taichi Tiger, America’s mascot is the eagle, the mascot of Spain is the bull, Germany’s mascot is the stork…

-Of course, these lovely animal mascots are also made into large numbers of sculptures, so that it can bring good luck for you anytime and anywhere.
+Of course, these lovely animal mascots are also made into large numbers of sculptures, so that they can bring good luck for you anytime and anywhere.
 Aongking sculpture has a variety of animal mascot sculptures, no matter which country you want or your own mascot, we can be customized for you.